The European market potential for baobab

 2. What makes Europe an interesting market for baobab?

 Europe has an attractive market for baobab, since there is a growing demand for supplements as well as ingredients with high nutrient content and antioxidant properties.
-The increasing life expectancy of European consumers makes them look for products that boost their overall health.
-However, the demand for baobab is hampered by factors such as low consumer awareness and a lack of scientific evidence supporting the efficacy of baobab.
+Consumers are increasingly looking for products that boost their overall health.
+However, the demand for baobab is hampered by low consumer awareness of baobab and its related health benefits.

-In addition, some say baobab’s white colour makes it difficult for it to stand out and appeal to consumers.
-As a result, it can be harder for exporters to approach European buyers who would rather purchase ingredients consumers are familiar with, as well as those that are more visually appealing.
+Although the market seems to be growing, low consumer awareness is a challenge to further growth.
+As a result, it can be harder for you to approach European buyers who would rather purchase ingredients consumers are familiar with, as well as those that are more visually appealing.

-- Always send European buyers samples of your product of the highest quality, because quality is a determining factor when buyers choose a supplier.
+- Always send European buyers samples of your product that are fully representative of your product quality.
 In addition, always send buyers a high-quality, consistent product, as they expect this; failure to do so could lead to the termination of your business relationship.